advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 #### Configuring the Functions App with the Azure CLI

-You can use the `sync-settings-local-to-remote.sh` shell script provided in this repository.
-Make sure to set the `local.settings.json` and `azure.env` appropriately first.
+You can use the `scripts/sync-settings-local-to-remote.sh` shell script provided in this repository.
+Make sure to set the `local.settings.json` and `scripts/azure.env` appropriately first.

 ### Deploying the Function to the Function App